 Each State Government provides a range of resources for local volunteers.
 You can browse opportunities, read testimonials, find training materials, and contact the association in your state.
 For New South Wales, you can visit volunteering.nsw.gov.au.

 The job search site Seek also offers a dedicated volunteering portal at volunteer.com.au.

 Being out of the workplace can make you feel a bit disconnected from world events at first, but it doesn’t have to.
 Getting into a good daily or weekly reading habit can help you to keep up with the latest news, world events and discoveries.
 Whether you love a good fiction novel or the Australian Financial Review is more your thing, expanding the time you spend broadening your knowledge can keep you connected and also mentally active.

-If you want to learn more about how to fund your adventures abroad, one of our Financial Planners can help you calculate the impact a withdrawal could have on your future and discuss alternative ways to cover your travel expenses.
+If you want to learn more about how to fund your travel adventures, one of our financial planners can help you calculate the impact a withdrawal could have on your future and discuss alternative ways to cover your travel expenses.

 Make sure you take advantage of the great discounts on flights and accommodation offered by our Loyalty Rewards program.
 If you haven’t activated your membership yet, you can activate now.

 When you spend eight hours a day at the office it can be difficult to find the time or energy to exercise as much as you should.
 But in your retirement, you have more time to focus on your health.
 Keeping fit is even more essential as we age and it can be a great way to spend time with friends or have some time in nature.